 Lisa has over 25 years’ experience with at-risk youth and prior to joining Taldumande, managed community education programs in Sydney’s western suburbs.
 She has also managed an alternative learning centre for high-needs young people and delivered restorative practice workshops in schools across Australia.
 Lisa has held several senior position in private and public schools and holds a Bachelor of Education from the University of Sydney.

 Virginia has a background in local government, charity administration and education.
 She served on Mosman Council for 16 years, including three years as Mayor and one year as Deputy Mayor.
-She currently holds Board positions with the Bendigo Bank Mosman, Dougherty Retirement Village & Care Home and Mosman Community Services.
+She currently also is the Chair of Dougherty Retirement Village and Care Home at Chatswood and is a Director of Bendigo Bank Mosman and Mosman Community Services.
 Virginia was previously the Executive Director of the Wenona Foundation and has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and undertook Community Relations at Queenwood School.

 Treasurer and Chair, Finance Committee

-Dr Susan Gosling joined MLC’s Investment Management Team in October 2002 and has 30 years investment management experience.
-She was the founder of MLC’s market-leading scenarios based approach to asset allocation.
+Susan is Head of Investments at MLC.
+She has 30 years investment management experience and is the founder of MLC’s market-leading scenarios based approach to asset allocation.
 Susan is a member of MLC’s Investment Committee, Private Equity Investment Committee, and Alternatives Investment Committee.
 She commenced her career in London as an economist with the Economist Intelligence Unit, and later became an Economic Adviser with the National Economic Development Office.
-Susan has held a number of senior positions in the Australian funds management industry including General Manager of MLC Implemented Consulting, CIO with both Advance Asset Management and United Funds Management.
-Susan was also General Manager Risk Management with Commonwealth Funds Management where in the late 1980s she commenced the development of a scenarios approach to asset allocation.
-MLC scenarios approach to asset allocation is ‘state of the art’ and is without peer domestically and is a leader globally.
+Susan has held a number of senior positions in the Australian funds management industry.

 Public Officer and Secretary